nikhil7317/Terribly-Tiny-Tales-Assignment/README.md

   };

-This section defines an asynchronous function fetchData.
+=>This section defines an asynchronous function fetchData.
 It is responsible for fetching the text data, calculating the word frequencies, and updating the state variables accordingly.
 Inside the function:
 setIsLoading(true) sets the loading state to true to indicate that the data is being fetched.
 The axios.get method is used to make an HTTP GET request to the specified URL (https://www.terriblytinytales.com/test.txt) and retrieve the text data.